mozilla-services/syncstorage-rs/docs/doc-notes.md

 # Documentation Notes and Comments

+mdBook is a command line tool to create books with Markdown.
+It is ideal for creating product or API documentation, tutorials, course materials or anything that requires a clean, easily navigable and customizable presentation.
+Source: [mdBook Documentation](https://rust-lang.github.io/mdBook/index.html).

-## mdbook
+## mdBook

-To build the documentation, install mdbook:
+To build the documentation, install mdBook:

 ```bash
 cargo install mdbook